Programme

 Session Chair

-Prof. S. Joe Qin, President of Lingnan University (Hong Kong, China) Session Chair
+Prof. S. Joe Qin, President of Lingnan University (Hong Kong, China) Session Co-Chair

-Prof. Gui-guo WANG, President, International Academy of the Belt and Road (Hong Kong, China) Speakers
+Prof. Gui-guo WANG, Chairman of the Hong Kong WTO Research Institute (Hong Kong, China) Speakers

-Prof. S. Joe Qin, President of Lingnan University (Hong Kong, China) Session Chair
+Prof. S. Joe Qin, President of Lingnan University (Hong Kong, China) Session Co-Chair

-Prof. Gui-guo WANG, President, International Academy of the Belt and Road (Hong Kong, China) Speakers
+Prof. Gui-guo WANG, Chairman of the Hong Kong WTO Research Institute (Hong Kong, China) Speakers

 - Dr. David LASSNER, President, University of Hawaii at Mānoa (U.S.)

-- Dr. Bipin ADHIKARI, Professor of Law, Kathmandu University School of Law (Nepal)
+- Prof. Bipin ADHIKARI, Professor of Law, Kathmandu University School of Law (Nepal)

 - Prof. Dr. Farhana Helal MEHTAB, Professor of Law & Dean, School of Arts & Social Sciences, Southeast University (Bangladesh)

-- Datuk Manickham SUPPERAMANIAM, Former Ambassador/ Permanent Representative of Malaysia to the World Trade Organisation (Malaysia)
+- Datuk Supperamaniam MANICKAM, Former Ambassador/ Permanent Representative of Malaysia to the World Trade Organisation (Malaysia)

 - Prof. Nohyoung PARK, Former Dean of Korea University Law School (South Korea)